kh296/lightning-xpu/README.md

         # Run once connected to compute node.
         ./run_toy_example.sh
 		```
-	In both cases, the application will make use of all visible (or exposed) devices on the number of nodes requested.
+	In both cases, the application will make use of all visible devices on the number of nodes requested.
 By default, the visible devices are the GPU stacks (or tiles), and there are two of these per GPU card on Dawn.

 	Note that, on each node, each initial import of the modules on which the application depends can be quite slow; subsequent imports, until disconnect from the node, are faster.
 If the application runs successfully, the final output will indicate that training has completed for the requested number of epochs (one), and will give information both on the start-to-finish time (including the time for the initial imports), and the application run time.
 The single-epoch training with the toy example is intended only as a check that the software runs, and
 makes use of the visible devices.